 Last Updated on

-In no more than a sentence, you can capture much of spirit and desire which makes so many people want to go out and explore.
+In no more than a sentence, a quote can capture much of spirit and desire which makes so many people want to go out and explore.

-Frey Stark was a travel writer to traveled extensively in the Middle East and wrote several books about her adventures.
+Frey Stark was a travel writer who traveled extensively in the Middle East and wrote several books about her adventures.
 She lived to the age of 100 and lived an incredible life.
-Only someone as well traveled as her can know the freedom and exhilaration of waking up someplace you have never been before.
+Only someone as well traveled as she can know the freedom and exhilaration of waking up someplace you have never been before.

-This quote comes from the 1928 book “Salt from My Attic”.
-The single greatest thing which stops people from traveling more is fear.
-Even if staying at home can reduce your risk, that doesn’t mean you should stay at home.
+This quote comes from the 1928 book, “Salt from My Attic.”
+Fear is the single greatest thing stopping people from traveling more.
+Even if staying at home can reduce your risk, that doesn’t mean you should stay home.
 Humans are explorers and we have the spirit of exploration inside all of us.
 Staying at home your whole life makes you as useful as a ship that goes nowhere.

 If you haven’t traveled before, you will not understand the truth of this quote.
 There are certain cities which have a unique smell and the moment I smell it, I know I am there.
 Bangkok has a unique smell.
 Many European cities do as well.
 It might come from many sources including street food, sewage, pollution, flowers, and people.
 Stories and images can easily be shared, but smells are something which is only for those who actually travel.

 5. “Perhaps travel cannot prevent bigotry, but by demonstrating that all peoples cry, laugh, eat, worry, and die, it can introduce the idea that if we try and understand each other, we may even become friends.” – Maya Angelou